Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_tempo_and_snowflake/getting_started_with_tempo_and_snowflake.md

 Purpose: Investigates specific sequences flagged as anomalies

 Note: If running on demo data lets use 2 as the id (valid IDs 1-1200)

+The results will be collections of related events making up Suspicious and Anomalous activities.
+These are the events your security team would want verify as actuall intrusion events.

 <!-- ------------------------ -->
 ## Viewing Results in Splunk